What is Kaya?

 A digital badge is a digital version of a certificate, and there are a number of courses on Kaya that offer them.
 They are used to display ‘metadata’ explaining what you have done to earn the badge and can be shared on different social media platforms and on our digital badge platform, HPass.
 To find the courses which offer digital badges you can use the ‘format’ filter in the course catalogue, and you can find out more about digital badges and HPass here.

 Kaya will work best on Google Chrome or Firefox.
-Unfortunately, we cannot be sure that all courses and their activities will launch correctly if you are using Internet Explorer.
-If you do run into any issues, we recommend that you, therefore, try accessing the course with a different browser.
+Unfortunately, we cannot be sure that all courses and their activities will launch correctly if you are using another browser.
+If you do run into any issues, we recommend that you therefore try accessing the course with a different browser.

 You can reset your password by clicking the “Forgotten your password?” link on the registration page.
 We will send you an email with a link in it – click the link to be taken to the password reset page.
 We email you first to make sure you genuinely want to reset your password and that it wasn’t requested in error.